tlevine/ypotf/docs/interacting.rst

 When emails need to be sent (left arrow nodes in the above diagram), they are sent over SMTP and placed in the "Sent" folder.
-An outgoing email is always a direct response to some incoming email;
-that email is flagged Answered, though ypotf doesn't otherwise care whether an email has been Answered.

 Requests to subscribe, unsubscribe, or send a message, and confirmations for these requests, require two sorts of temporary information to be